 - Be cautious with the rosewater when you’re making the mascarpone cream!
 It has a wonderful flavor, but it can be overpowering.
 Too much rosewater can give the mascarpone cream a bitter flavor, so add it cautiously and increase as needed, to taste.

-Aren’t these pistachio rose mascarpone cream cakes the prettiest little sweets?
+Aren’t these cream-filled mini heart cakes the prettiest little sweets?
 They get a 10/10 for taste and appearance, which is why we cannot wait for you to try them!

-Bake these mini cakes for a special occasion, a holiday, or just because– any day will do!
+Bake this mini layer cake recipe for any special occasion, a holiday, or just because– any day will do!